docnetwork/api/v2/chapters/registrations.md

 }
 ```

-> Note: Custom group identifiers can be used in place of DocNetwork's internal ID.
+> Custom group identifiers can be used in place of DocNetwork's internal ID.
 When registering with an identifier, you must use a `groupIdentifier` key in your request body.
 If both a `groupID` and `groupIdentifier` are present in a request body, the `groupIdentifier` will take priority.

 Request:

 ```
-POST /v2/organizations/12345/profiles/12345/registrations HTTP/1.1
+POST /v2/organizations/12345/profiles/54321/registrations HTTP/1.1
 Host: app.campdoc.com
 Content-Type: application/json